Pinus sylvestris

 -

 The best growing conditions include full sun and well-drained, acidic soil.
 It will tolerate a variety of soil types including poor soils and dry sites.
-It does prefer cooler summer weather and is intolerant to the heat and humidity of the southern parts of the United States.
+It prefers cooler summer weather and is intolerant of the heat and humidity of the southeast United States.
 It is tolerant of urban conditions and is easily transplanted.

-The Scotch pine is commonly used as a specimen tree in the home landscape or parks.
+The Scots pine is commonly used as a specimen tree in the home landscape or parks.
 It is frequently used as a Christmas tree because of its form and the retention of its needles.
+Some of the smaller cultivars are used in bonsai.
 Birds and small mammals enjoy this tree as a habitat and as a source of food.

 Quick ID Hints: